 Proper fueling.

-There are two main ways to avoid hitting the wall in the marathon when it comes to fueling: practicing fueling during your long distance training runs and carb-loading ahead of the marathon.
+There are two main ways to avoid hitting the wall in the marathon when it comes to fueling: practicing fueling during your long-distance training runs and carb-loading ahead of the marathon.

+Fueling your long runs: Your stomach is a muscle that needs to be trained to digest fuel while you run.
+This requires practice.
 Your stomach needs blood to help digest food and fuel.
 When you’re running, blood is diverted to your working muscles, so your stomach needs to do more with less.
+The only way it can learn to do this is by practicing on your training runs.
+So, practice fueling on your long runs.

 - Aim to take a gel or 30 grams of carbohydrates every 30 minutes with water.
 Drink sports drinks in between.
 Practice different fuel sources on your longer runs to see what your body and tummy like.